© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanwnnws Inscribed Stone in Church is a scheduled monument protected by Cadw under reference CD111.
 View the official record →

-Llanwnnws Inscribed Stone in Church is a cross-marked stone of early medieval date, likely dating to the sixth or seventh century, found within the church at Llanwnnws in Ceredigion.
+Llanwnnws Inscribed Stone in Church is an early medieval cross-marked stone located within the church at Llanwnnws in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD111.

 Llanwnnws Inscribed Stone in Church dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanwnnws Inscribed Stone in Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD111.